israel-dryer/Bensound-Python-API/README.md

 >the url of the artwork used for the wong on www.bensound.com

 >**url_purchase : *str***
->a url link for purchasing the song from www.bensound.com
+>a url link for purchasing the song from www.bensound.com.

 >**date_requested : *str***
->a string formatted date that shows the date of the request for data
+>A string formatted date that shows the date of the request for data.

 ### Methods

+>**properties()**
+>Returns a dictionary containing all properties for a song; useful when uploading song properties to a database or json file.

+>**get_song_stream()**
+>Creates a streaming `BytesIO` object that can be used by an application for media playback.

+>**get_song_art()**
+>Creates an in-memory image object from the image url stored in the `url_image`.

+>**download_mp3(destination=None)**
+>Download the MP3 file from the URL stored in the `url_mp3` property.
+This is also the location that is used for MP3 playback.
+The file must be downloadable for this method to work.
+You can technically download any file that requires purchase, but it will include voice-over markers.
+You must purchase any music containing voiceovers from www.bensound.com to access the clean version of the song.